AaronRodrigues/coolpay/README.md

    localhost:9292
    ```
 8. If authorization passes, you will be directed to the transactions page.
-9. On the transactions page you can Add Recipients and make transactions.
+9. On the transactions page you can add Recipients and make transactions.

 ### Approach